FumiyukiKato/FumiyukiKato.github.io/content/ryakureki.md

 - ML engineer (intern) at *M3 Inc*.
 (August 2019)
   - Developing backend infrastructure of recommendation service of web applications mainly using Scala and Kubernetes.
 - Software engineer (part-time) at *MediaMaxJapan Inc*.
 (July 2018 - March 2019)
-  - Developing web applications mainly using Kotlin and Typescript.
+  - Developing web applications mainly using Kotlin and TS.
 In particular, I was able to experience development that strictly followed DDD.
 - Software engineer (part-time) at *Kiizan Kiizan Inc*.
 (Feburary 2018 - May 2018)
   - Developing web applications mainly using Ruby.